abdul-1432/BusHub.github.io/README.md

 ## Contributing

-Contributions to this project are welcome.
+I want you to know that contributions to this project are welcome.
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## License